-A request to allow extended coverage of a proceeding shall be made in writing to the clerk of the court in which the proceeding is to be held at least five days before the proceeding is scheduled to begin.
-For good cause shown, the court may grant a request that does not comply with the requirements of this section.
+All requests for A request to allow extended coverage of a proceeding shall be made in writing to the clerk of the court at in which the proceeding is to be held at least five days before the proceeding is scheduled to begin and shall specifically identify the proceeding to be covered.
+For good cause shown, a court may honor a request which does not comply with the requirements of this subsection the court may grant a request that does not comply with the requirements of this section.